 The largest share among the types of non-operational work time was constituted by service time (on average 9%).
-The percentage of repair time (RT), which reveals the reliability of machines and devices, was relatively low.
+The percentage of repair time (RT), indicating high reliability of the machines and devices, was relatively low.
 The failure rate of the entire technologies amounted to approx. 8%.
 Both the technical condition of the machines used as well as their correct operation, which did not cause significant failures, were at a high level.